womanonrails/presentation-my-learning-story/README.md

-Rails Girls - My little story
+My learning story - From Rails Girls to Woman on Rails
 =============================

-Presentation about my adventure with Rails Girls.
+Presentation about my adventure which started form Rails Girls.